 Kristin Pleines, LCSW – Kristin Pleines, LCSW is an experienced clinician who works as an associate therapist at the group practice of Dr. Chloe Carmichael on Park Avenue by Grand Central Station.
 Kristin is committed to helping her clients achieve their goals, and tailors treatment to meet each client’s individual needs.
 Kristin received her Master’s degree in Social Work from the University of Connecticut, and is currently in the Clinical Social Work Doctorate program at New York University.
 Kristin utilizes an array of therapeutic modalities and tools, including cognitive behavioral therapy (CBT) and mindfulness techniques.

 Kristin has a passion for helping clients identify how the past and present are connected to change behavioral patterns.
 She emphasizes self-care and frames therapy as an opportunity to heal and grow.
 Kristin helps navigate relationship issues, stress from work or parenting, or shaping the way you engage with the world.
-Kristin is available mid-afternoons through evenings on Mondays and Tuesdays; early mornings through mid-afternoons on Wednesdays and Thursdays; and 10am-3pm on Saturdays.
+Kristin is available early afternoons through evenings on Mondays, mid-afternoons through evenings on Tuesdays, and early mornings through mid-afternoons on Thursdays and Fridays.

 Please click here to make an appointment with Kristin.